cesarlinux/cesarlinux/README.md

 - 👋 Hi, I’m @cesarlinux
-- 👀 I’m interested in development tech
+- 👀 I’m interested in development and databases
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...